cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server.md

 ### CubejsServer.create(options)

 Create an instance of `CubejsServer`. `options` object is passed to [Cube.js Backend Server Core](@cubejs-backend-server-core#api-reference-cubejs-server-core-create-options).
+You can set server port using `PORT` environment variable.
+Default port is `4000`.

 ### Example